ladrians/mlND-Capstone/project/project.md

 ![Straight 1](./images/center_sample01.jpg)
 ![Straight 2](./images/center_sample02.jpg)

 Classes by definition are not balanced, in general when normally driving there will be more samples from `Straight` than the `Left`, `Right`; special emphasis must be done to get more data from the missing classes.
+In particular, our track is almost an oval so it is important to note that we needed to run the robocar in two ways to get equal number of `right` and `left` turns.

 Some examples of the type of images from the simulator (Left, Straight, Right):